debops/debops/INSTALL.rst

-If you installed DebOps using a Python package equal or newer than ``0.7.0``, the installation should include a set of DebOps playbooks and roles located in the ``debops`` Python pacakge directory.
+If you installed DebOps using a Python package equal or newer than ``0.7.0``, the installation should include a set of DebOps playbooks and roles located in the ``debops`` Python package directory.
 The scripts should automatically find them and use them as necessary.

 If you installed an older DebOps release, or you want to use the latest changes